Leandro-Michail-Krikis/Projeto1-DevInHouse/README.md

 # Projeto1-DevInHouse
 Leandro da Silva
 ## About The Project
-I am a student of the 3rd edition ofDevInHouse, this is the first project of the first trimester of the course.
+I am a student of the 3rd edition of DevInHouse, this is the first project of the first trimester of the course.
 Our objective was to make a to-do-list using HTMl, CSS, JS.
 The requirements were
 * A title in the browser tab, so that the user can find your application among the various tabs that it constantly keeps open.